jarcities/CodeJeNN/src/README.md

   * **bin/** ⮕ Default folder where genereated header files are created (you can link another directory if you want).

+  * **testing/** ⮕ Folder to compare and contrast header file to keras' output per layer.

 # Code Generation Explanation and Limiations

 ### File Type and Directory: